BND Hamburger Icon

 Visit Site

-PayPal is a familiar name in secure payments and consumers have long trusted the platform to send money to friends, family and businesses.
-For merchants, PayPal represents an easy-to-setup and use solution that can help them begin accepting payments quickly.
-One standout feature is PayPal’s “pay now” button, which makes it simple for customers to complete a transaction.
+PayPal is a familiar name in secure payments, and consumers have long trusted the platform to send money to friends, family and businesses.
+For merchants, PayPal represents a plug-and-play solution to begin accepting payments.
+One standout feature for us is PayPal’s “pay now” button, which makes it simple for customers to complete a transaction.
 The platform also offers QR code transactions and email transactions for card-not-present sales.

 Visit Site